WBEN (AM)

-WBEN (930 kHz) is a commercial AM radio station licensed to Buffalo, New York, featuring a talk radio format.
+WBEN (930 kHz) is a commercial AM radio station in Buffalo, New York, with a news/talk format.
 Owned by Audacy, Inc., the station serves Western New York, the Niagara Falls region, and parts of Southern Ontario.
-WBEN's studios are located in Amherst, while the transmitter site is in Grand Island.
-In addition to a standard analog transmission, WBEN is relayed over WKSE's HD3 digital subchannel, and is available online via Audacy.
+The studios are on Corporate Parkway, off Interstate 290 in Amherst, while the transmitter site is along South Parkway on Grand Island.
+In addition to a standard analog transmission, WBEN is relayed over 98.5 WKSE's HD3 subchannel, and is available online via Audacy.